3 Instant Benefits Applying Big Data in Supply Chain

 未命名設計 (4)-1

-For example, the Geek+ Smart Factory integrates robotics, AI, big data, cloud computing, and IoT technologies to achieve a smart and flexible production model.
+For example, the Geek+ Smart Factory integrates robotics, big data, cloud computing, and IoT technologies to achieve a smart and flexible production model.
 By leveraging huge amounts of digitized data from factories and production processes, the Smart Factory offers an automated solution that guarantees more precise process control and higher accuracy with a straight-through rate for the final assembly exceeding 98%.

 未命名設計 (5)-1